How Much Compensation Can I Claim For A Elbow Injury?

 This is the NHS guide on tennis elbow, its causes, symptoms and treatments.

-This is another of our guides with information about accident at work compensation claims.
+This is another of our guides with information about the accident at work compensation claims.

 How do I know if my elbow injury is serious?

 Most commonly, there are two indicators that an elbow injury is serious.
 Firstly, it will be extremely swollen and bruised.
 Secondly, you would have limited movement.

 How long does it take for an elbow injury to heal?

 The type of injury you have endured and it’s severity will heavily influence the healing time.
 For instance, if you have sprained your elbow, it may take 2-3 weeks to heal.
 In contrast, a fracture or brake may take longer.

 Soreness fractures, brakes, tennis elbow, and tendinopathy are some of the most common elbow injuries that occur.